 Who can carry out a mental capacity assessment?

 Technically, anyone can carry out a mental capacity assessment.
 But to be appropriate, it should be by someone involved in supporting the person, and who will be responsible for deciding if the person cannot do so.
 So, this could be a relative or a close friend, but it could also include:

 - an occupational therapist;

 - a deputy appointed by the Court of Protection.

-If the mental capacity assessment is relevant to a major decision such as whether to sell a property, it is always recommended that the assessment is carried out by a suitable professional who will then provide a report.
+And suppose the mental capacity assessment is relevant to a major decision, such as whether to sell a property.
+In that case, a suitable professional should carry out the assessment, and will then provide a report.